nulitas/anime-or-not/README.md

 - Installed Python 2.7 or Python 3.5 and newer
 - CLI with administrator privileges

-This is an example of how to list things you need to use the software and how to install them.
+This is things you need to use the software and how to install them.

 - pip